 Best Dollar Rate For Holiday Money

 Firstly you need to check the type of currency that will be used onboard.
 Here is my currency guide to help you.
 It used to be advantageous to buy extra on board credit with the cruise line before you travelled.
 However since the fall of the sterling rate to the dollar, this may not be the case.
-For example, Royal Caribbean have dropped their rate to approx $1.24 to £1 GBP.
+For example, Royal Caribbean have dropped their rate for pre purchasing onboard credit, to approx $1.24 to £1 GBP.
 If you settle your on board account by credit or debit card, you may be given an option for the currency to be converted by the ship or your bank.
 It is always far better for you to allow your bank to convert the currency.
 They give you a much more favourable rate of exchange.

 Cash Out in the Casino

 So, what if you have qualified for free onboard credit at the time you booked your cruise, but there is nothing you want to spend it on?
 This is what I did on my last cruise on Celebrity Eclipse.
 The casino will give you $5 promotional chips to use on the roulette tables.
 You can use the credit in other ways to gamble, but I think this is the most likely way to get your money back.
 This was my first time on the roulette table and although it can appear quite intimidating, once you get comfortable, you get to meet some really fun and lovely people.